Down L.A. Drain

 - The Los Santos storm drain system appears in a particularly memorable mission on Grand Theft Auto: San Andreas.
 Before and after that, it's a good way to slink around half the city, as it has slopes that lead to street level everywhere, and there's absolutely no traffic.

-- In Hood Safari, after Franklin, Trevor and Lamar get into a huge shootout with a rival gang, they escape from the cops by jet skiing through the river.
+- In the mission Hood Safari, after Franklin, Trevor, and Lamar get into a huge shootout with a rival gang, they escape from the cops by jet skiing through the river.